By Alan Hart

 The above should not be taken to mean that I believe the countdown to catastrophe for all can be stopped.
 It might already be too late.
 I am saying only that a united and coordinated global campaign for one state with equal rights and security for all offers the only real prospect for trying to prevent a final Zionist ethnic cleansing of Palestine, which could trigger another great turning against Jews everywhere if the rising, global tide of anti-Israelism was transformed into classical anti-Semitism.

-Posted by Alan Hart on Jan 2 2013, With 0 Reads, Filed under Editor, World.
+Posted by Alan Hart on January 2, 2013, With 3921 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.